Deshna2607/C-programming/README.md

 # C-programming
-This is my first Git Repositary.
+This is my first Git Repository.
 Author - Deshna Maru.